 One of the residential staff members looks after the state of the students' rooms all year around.
 The role of that staff member is to make sure that enough care and attention goes to the cleanliness and hygiene of students' rooms.
-All the students' queries about rooms go to that staff member, who will check the state of the rooms weekly and be in communication with the Pastoral Coordinators, Housekeeper and Advisers regularly.
+All the students' queries about rooms go to that staff member, who will check the state of the rooms weekly and be in communication with the Pastoral Coordinator, Head of Boarding, Housekeeper and Advisers regularly.
+Any health and safety or hygiene related issues (e.g. mould, faulty furniture) regarding student rooms will be immediately reported to the Infirmary or Maintenance teams.
+Students will be informed about basic cleaning practices necessary to maintain their rooms in a clean and hygienic state.